About the Journal

 Marketing Libraries Journal undergoes a double blind peer review process for scholarly submissions and a single blind peer review for practical submissions.
 If you are interested in serving as a peer reviewer or serve as part of the advisory board, please email firstname.lastname@example.org

-The Journal is open access “gold” and “green”.
+The Journal is open access “platinum” and “green”.
+All articles are open access (OA).
 There are no author processing charges (APCs).
 Authors are never charged any article submission or processing fees.
 Both readers and authors can access articles for free.
 Authors can self archive their articles at the time of publication.
 Authors can self archive in digital repositories or on their own personal websites at publication.
 Please ensure to indicate the URL of the journal when self archiving.
 Authors retain copyright and full publishing rights.
 Articles are published under a CC-BY-NC-SA license.

 Plagiarism is the act of copying another person’s words or ideas and passing them as your own.
 Plagiarism is unethical and Marketing Libraries Journal (MLJ) will not accept or publish manuscripts that have been plagiarized.
 Authors may not copy or incorporate ideas without proper attribution.
 They also must not reuse previously published work, unless the publication allows the author to reuse or repurpose their work.
 Self plagiarism, the act of copying or reusing your own work in another manuscript is also considered plagiarism and Marketing Libraries Journal will not publish any manuscripts that have been published in other publications.
 Plagiarism refers to any copied text or ideas.
 Plagiarism can occur with any text (book, newspaper, magazine, academic journal, or web site).
 Plagiarism may be accidental, intentional, or self plagiarized.
 Please ensure that your manuscripts are properly cited.
 To ensure that all manuscripts are published with appropriate ethical standards, Marketing Libraries Journal will submit all manuscripts to TurnItIn, a plagiarism prevention software application.
 Turnitin will help the editors in detecting passages that may have been copied without proper attribution.